.png)

 Changing your Iowa registered agent

 Your business might outgrow a home address, an employee might leave, or you might want the privacy of a commercial service.
-Iowa requires a separate filing to change registered agents, with fees varying by business type.
+Iowa provides a dedicated filing to change registered agents.

-3. Complete the required form: Fill out "Statement of Change of Registered Office and/or Registered Agent" with your entity name, current agent details, and the new agent's Iowa street address
+Complete the required form: Fill out the "Statement of Change of Registered Office and/or Registered Agent" (Form 635_0119) with your entity name, current agent details, and the new agent's Iowa street address.
+The Iowa SOS encourages most filers to use the online portal rather than the paper form.

-5. Update your internal records: Modify your business records to reflect the new registered agent information
+Update your internal records: Modify your business records to reflect the new registered agent information.

-6. Notify outgoing agent: Inform your previous agent that they're no longer responsible for receiving your legal documents
+Notify outgoing agent: Inform your previous agent that they're no longer responsible for receiving your legal documents.

 FAQs about Iowa registered agents